 Ceylon bowstring hemp is a light feeder and can get damaged with too much fertilizing.

-Bowstring hemp can adapt to a variety of soil types as long as they are well-drained.
+Bowstring hemp can adapt to a variety of potting soil types as long as they are well-draining.

 However, it appreciates sandy loam succulent potting mix within the pH range of 6 to 7.

 Sansevieria zeylanica cannot tolerate soggy soil and develops rot when kept in excessively wet soil.

 Therefore, make sure the soil has good drainage and make sure the grow pot has a drainage hole.

 The plant doesn’t need to be transplanted often – it likes to be a little root-bound like all snake plants.

 Transplant your sansevieria zeylanica to a larger pot only when it starts to show signs of overcrowding or congestion, like yellowing of leaves or leaf loss.